Olympus E-400 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the E-400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-400 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the E-400 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The E-400 was replaced by the Olympus E-410, while the K-3 II was followed by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.
+Further information on the features and operation of the E-400 and K-3 II can be found, respectively, in the Olympus E-400 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-400 or the Pentax K-3 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.